im-tomu/tomu.im/index.md

 The build system produces an output file *build/u2f.bin*.
 Upload this file to Tomu.

 * If using the serial bootloader, type **u** and send the file using XMODEM
+* If using the DFU bootloader, reboot into DFU mode and run **dfu-util -D build/u2f.bin**

 <hr><br><br>